marklogic/flux/docs/common-options.md

 Flux is built on top of [Apache Spark](https://spark.apache.org/) and provides a number of command line options for configuring the underlying Spark runtime environment used by Flux.

+### Configuring Spark worker threads

+By default, Flux creates a Spark runtime with a master URL of `local[*]`, which runs Spark with as many worker threads as logical cores on the machine running Flux.
+The number of worker threads affects how many partitions can be processed in parallel.
+You can change this setting via the`--spark-master-url` option; please see [the Spark documentation](https://spark.apache.org/docs/latest/submitting-applications.html#master-urls) for examples of valid values.
+If you are looking to run a Flux command on a remote Spark cluster, please instead see the [Spark Integration guide](spark-integration.md) for details on integrating Flux with `spark-submit`.

+For import commands, you typically will not need to adjust this as a partition writer in an import command supports its own pool of threads via the [MarkLogic data movement library](https://docs.marklogic.com/guide/java/data-movement).
+However, depending on the data source, additional worker threads may help with reading data in parallel.

+For the [`reprocess` command](reprocess.md), setting the number of worker threads is critical to achieving optimal performance.
+As of Flux 1.2.0, the `--thread-count` option will adjust the Spark master URL based on the number of threads you specify.
+Prior to Flux 1.2.0, you can use `--repartition` to achieve the same effect.

+For exporting data, please see the [exporting guide](export/export.md) for information on how to adjust the worker threads depending on whether you are reading documents or rows from MarkLogic.

-### Configuring the number of partitions
+### Configuring the number of Spark partitions

 Flux uses Spark partitions to allow for data to be read and written in parallel.
 Each partition can be thought of as a separate worker, operating in parallel with each other worker.

 A number of partitions will be determined by the command that you run before it reads data.
 The nature of the data source directly impacts the number of partitions that will be created.

+For some commands, you may find improved performance by changing the number of partitions used to write data to the target associated with the command.
+For example, an `export-jdbc` command may only need a small number of partitions to read data from MarkLogic, but performance will be improved by using a far higher number of partitions to write data to the JDBC destination.
+You can use the `--repartition` option to force the number of partitions to use for writing data.
-If you find that an insufficient number of partitions are created - i.e. the writer phase of your Flux command is not sending as much data to MarkLogic as it could - consider using the `--repartition` option to force a number of partitions to be created after the data has been read.
-The downside to using `--repartition` is that all the data must be read first.
-Generally, this option will help when data can be read quickly and the performance of writing can be improved by using more partitions than were created when reading data.
+The downside to this option is that it forces Flux to read all the data from the data source before writing any to the target.
+Generally, this option will help when data can be read quickly and the performance of writing can be improved by using more partitions than were created when reading data - this is almost always the case for the `reprocess` command.

-### Configuring a Spark URL

-By default, Flux creates a Spark session with a master URL of `local[*]`.
-You can change this via the `--spark-master-url` option; please see
-[the Spark documentation](https://spark.apache.org/docs/latest/submitting-applications.html#master-urls) for examples of valid values.
-If you are looking to run a Flux command on a remote Spark cluster, please instead see the [Spark Integration guide](spark-integration.md) for details on integrating Flux with `spark-submit`.
+As of Flux 1.2.0, setting `--repartition` will default the value of the `--spark-master-url` option to be `local[N]`, where `N` is the value of `--repartition`.
+This ensure that each partition writer has a Spark worker thread available to it.
+You can still override `--spark-master-url` if you wish.

 ### Configuring the Spark runtime